RutgersCSSystems/hazardmon-ds-public/README.md

 </p>

-# 📚 Master README
+---
 Starting home page of the HazardMon project, supported by the NSF #2319944: CICI: TCR: A Unified Monitoring Approach to Enhancing the Security and Resiliency of Hazard Workflows on Heterogeneous Infrastructures
----

 ## 🔥 Fire Project